dfernandez79/barman/docs/notes.md

 extend(dest, mixin1, mixin2)
 ```

-The application order is still an issue, and you can't use [function wrappers] in this way; but is easy to understand and straight forward to implement.
+The application order is still an issue; but is easy to understand and straight forward to implement.

-At the beginning I wanted to support functional mixins, because is a common JavaScript technique, and that support can help in the migration of existing code to use barman.
+Even if functional mixins are problematic to understand, I wanted to support them because is a common JavaScript technique.
+One idea was to convert functional mixins to object based mixins.
+In that way you loose the flexibility of functional mixins, but you gain an easy migration path to barman.

-From that requirement came the idea of having _class factories_, so the strategy used by `Class.create` can be switched, from mixins:
+From that requirement came the idea of having _class factories_, so the strategy used by `Class.create` can be switched, from functional mixins:

 ```js
 Class.create(